Part

 Certainly, he said.

-Well then, Protagoras, we will assume this; and now supposing that he proceeded to say further, ‘Then holiness is not of the nature of justice, nor justice of the nature of holiness, but of the nature of unholiness; and holiness is of the nature of the not just, and therefore of the unjust, and the unjust is the unholy’.
+What if he says that holiness is not of the nature of justice, nor justice of the nature of holiness, but of the nature of unholiness.
+Holiness is of the nature of the not just, and therefore of the unjust, and the unjust is the unholy.

 I cannot simply agree to the proposition that justice is holy and that holiness is just, for there appears to me to be a difference between them.